aonufrei/threads-docs/threads.md

 */
 ```

 As you can see, the threads are using the same method of the same object.
-As a result, the output numbers are in chaotic sequence, that can produce unexpected behavior in more complex examples.
-There are two ways to fix it: using `synchronized` or by using `Lock` object.
+As a result, threads are changing the same value simultaneously, that can produce unexpected behavior in more complex examples.
+There are two ways to fix it using `synchronized` or by using `Lock` object.
+We will review both approches:

-Using synchronized:
+Using `synchronized`:

+There are two ways we can rewrite the `utilsMethod` to make
+allow only one thread to execute it a time:
 ```java
 public class Utils {